academia-edu/biblicit/README.md

 Wrapper around [cb2Bib](http://www.molspaces.com/cb2bib/) in command-line mode.

 Uses an apparently less-sophisticated parsing algorithm than the CiteSeerX code to parse metadata, but then, if :remote=true, scrapes one of a large number of journal or public repository websites for a structured version of the citation data.
+Warning: sometimes it finds the wrong work!

 # Requirements